cryptonitor/Hacking-Reality/README.md

 Quantum-like state collapsor: Alignment of observerers (humans with their internals) in perceiving and understanding reality closely linked to opening new layers.
 Complementary alignment

+//TODO: Stateengines R&D using linked Casio graphing calculators and linux-/android cable-box DVRTV boxes.
+Find outcomes through mathematical functions that iterate with sensors on a simple cellculture set up with fungal and anti-fungal substances- measure complexityfactors against viral DNA modifications and synthesis to stimulate emergence aimed at cooperation rather than anti